How does recurring revenue financing work?

 What happens if I can’t pay?

 If your customer churns, you can swap in a new subscription to pay your lender for the remainder of the financing period.
-If you don’t have any other subscriptions, you’ll have to pay out-of-pocket.
+If you don’t have any other subscriptions, your financing agreement will have recourse provisions that determine what happens next.
+Some providers can place a lien on your receivables or accelerate the remaining balance, requiring you to repay everything at once.

 What terms should I know?